Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

 The following distinctions about institutional economics are based on “Institutions and Economic Growth” (Yao Yang), a book about the dialogue between Professor Yao Yang and institutional economics master North.
 (Haven’t finished reading it yet, will supplement later.)

-Institutional economics does not agree with this view.
-For example, North believes that investment, education, and capital accumulation are not the causes of economic growth but rather manifestations of growth.
-If simply stacking production factors could lead to development, theoretically, all countries could imitate it, but reality is not like that.
-In fact, efficient organizations are the main drivers of development.
+Institutional economics disagrees.
+For instance, North argues that factors like investment, education, and capital accumulation are not causes of economic growth but manifestations of growth.
+If merely accumulating production factors could achieve development, theoretically all countries could imitate this, but reality proves otherwise.
+In fact, efficient organizations are the primary drivers of development.

-At the same time, the resource endowment theory assumes that people will rationally maximize their resource advantages.
-A simple counterexample is the partial trend of deglobalization.
+Meanwhile, resource endowment theory always assumes people rationally maximize their resource advantages.
+A simple counterexample is the partial emergence of deglobalization trends globally.

 Example 1.
-Coase used transaction costs to explain the origin of firms—explaining the emergence of firms from an institutional perspective.
-This shows that the emergence of institutions has commonalities, rather than resource endowments creating special orders.
+Coase used transaction costs to explain the origin of firms — explaining corporate emergence from an institutional perspective.
+This demonstrates that institutional emergence shares commonalities rather than being uniquely generated by resource endowments.

 Example 3.
 Partial deglobalization trends.
-Trump wants manufacturing to return to the U.S., and China emphasizes national security, considering strategic deployment under extreme circumstances, hoping for comprehensive industrial chain development.
+Trump desires manufacturing repatriation; China emphasizes national security, considering strategic deployment under extreme scenarios, aiming for comprehensive industrial chain development.

 Example 4.
 Path dependence.
-For example, the width of railways and the VHS format of video recorders were due to technological limitations at the time, and are not the optimal choices today, but they have been retained.
+For instance, railway gauge width and VHS format for videotapes were determined by technological limitations of their time, neither being optimal choices today, yet they persist.
 This institutional inertia is what North calls “history matters.”

 Example 5.
-Formal meetings require wearing suits; marriage requires a bride price; visiting the sick should not be empty-handed… These informal rules (a concept proposed by North) constantly constrain everyone.
-These institutions actually have considerable flexibility in execution, and we cannot simply understand informal rules from the perspective of resource maximization.
+Formal meetings require suits; marriage involves bride price; visiting patients shouldn’t come empty-handed… These informal rules (a concept proposed by North) constantly constrain everyone.
+These institutions actually possess considerable enforcement flexibility; we cannot simply understand informal rules from a resource maximization perspective.

 In other words, institutional evolution is mixed with too many irrational and non-material factors, especially cultural and religious ones.
 How to understand this non-optimal, non-fully rational institutional evolution?
 Institutional economics is divided into the new institutional economics school based on the active use of neoclassical economics (e.g., Dron) and the old institutional economics school that abandons neoclassical economics (e.g., Samuelson).
 (This is just one of North’s classifications.)